REVIEW:

 to the corrosive ocean.

-At first I wasnt sure with which end of the kayak to start, but
+At first I wasn't sure with which end of the kayak to start, but after

-after spending 15 minutes or so studying the instructions and another
+spending 15 minutes or so studying the instructions and another 15 minutes

-15 minutes disassembling the existing rudder system I began with the Vertical
+disassembling the existing rudder system I began with the Vertical Adjustment

-Adjustment Plate.
-The instructions state most people will prefer to have
+Plate.
+The instructions state most people will prefer to have the foot

-the foot peg portion of the system 3-4 inches lower than the existing
+peg portion of the system 3-4 inches lower than the existing foot bracesto

-foot bracesto allow comfortable operation of the Toe Pilot Foot Control.
+allow comfortable operation of the Toe Pilot Foot Control.
+For my size

-For my size 11 feet, I found about 1 inch lower to be adequate.
-Using
+11 feet, I found about 1 inch lower to be adequate.
+Using the pre-drilled

-the pre-drilled holes in the Vertical Adjustment Plate, I simply attached
+holes in the Vertical Adjustment Plate, I simply attached a Pilot Foot

-a Pilot Foot Control and its associated Side Rail to each of the two Vertical
+Control and its associated Side Rail to each of the two Vertical Adjustment

-Adjustment Plates, using the supplied hardware, at a height I felt would
+Plates, using the supplied hardware, at a height I felt would allow

 I